s8au/pypsa-in-prime/README.md

 ***VS Code must be installed on your local computer, not on the cluster***

 [Visual Studio Code](https://code.visualstudio.com/) is a handy tool when working on the cluster.
 It allows you to have your file explorer, [python editor](https://code.visualstudio.com/docs/python/python-tutorial), and terminal in one window.
 Install the [Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect with PRIME.

+Edit 16.1.2025: To use VS Code with the jump code, I used these [instructions for Linux.](https://www.doc.ic.ac.uk/~nuric/posts/coding/how-to-setup-vs-code-remote-ssh-with-a-jump-host/).

+You may also want to increase the connection timeout in VScode, which is set to 15s as a default.
+You find that by looking for Remote-SSH:Settings in the Command Palette and then scroll til Connect Timeout.

 Edit 2/2/2024 by Ebbe: The newest release (v1.86) is only compatible with Linux distributions based on glibc 2.28 or later, and glibcxx 3.4.25 or later, such as Debian 10, RHEL 8, or Ubuntu 20.04. **Currently, this is not fulfilled by PRIME**.
 I.e., in order to connect to PRIME with SSH, downgrade VS Code version to [v1.85](https://code.visualstudio.com/updates/v1_85).
 Moreover, to avoid automatic updates of VS Code, set Update Mode to "none" (under File/Preferences/settings/).